ccmucdenver/ccm-docs/docs/accounts.md

 We really need the "yes" clicks for all those terms and conditions!

-**Workshop participants can also get an account by filling the form with "Workshop" in the project box.**
+**Workshop participants can also get a temporary account by filling the form with "Workshop" in the project box.**

 ## Resources and Allocations